How to Grill Strip Steak Perfectly

 Buy the best grade of beef you can afford.
 USDA Prime is the top of the range, with only about 2% of the beef in this country earning that label.
 Prime beef has nice fat marbling throughout, giving beef steaks their incredible flavor, not to mention tenderness.
 USDA Choice comes after that.
 Within Choice, there are different levels, so once again, ask your butcher what is best behind the meat counter that day.
 The grade Select is below Choice, and will be leaner still.

 A freshly cut NY strip steak should be a pretty bright red color and have no dark spots.
-It will turn a more brownish red as it ages, which doesn’t mean it’s bad, just that it was not cut as recently, and the exposure to oxygen causes the meat to darken.
+It will turn a more brownish red as it ages, which doesn’t mean it’s bad, just that it was not cut as recently, and exposure to oxygen causes the meat to darken.
 Steer clear of any steak with an odor that is slightly sour or anything but fresh.

 How to Grill NY Strip Steak